hojungpark/hojungpark/README.md

 <h2 align="center">About Me</h2>

 Hi 👋, I'm Hojung (James), a fourth-year Computer Science student at Simon Fraser University, deeply interested in the transformative power of cloud technologies in software development and deployment.
-My passion for technology drives me to constantly explore and adapt to new advancements, preparing me for a pivotal transition from Software Development Testing to Cloud Engineering.

-During my 8-month tenure as a Software Developer in Test, I developed a keen insight into automating testing processes, ensuring software reliability, and implementing best practices in quality assurance.
-These experiences have laid a solid foundation for my journey into cloud engineering by highlighting the importance of automation, continuous integration/delivery (CI/CD), and system reliability.
+My experience includes a Software Developer in Test Internship at Atimi Software, where I contributed to enhancing system reliability, streamlining communication, and adapting to the fast-paced nature of agile development.

-My technical strengths are deeply rooted in cloud infrastructure technologies, automation scripting with Python, and container orchestration with Kubernetes.
+My technical strengths lies in python, docker, and Kubernetes.
 I excel in architecting and managing scalable cloud environments, leveraging my expertise in GCP to design resilient and cost-effective solutions.
 Whether it's optimizing cloud resources for efficiency, implementing robust CI/CD pipelines for seamless software delivery, or securing cloud architectures against evolving threats, I'm committed to driving digital transformation and operational excellence.

-I'm currently seeking opportunities to expand my horizons in a cloud based role, aiming to utilize my proficiency in cloud computing and automation to enhance operational efficiency.
+I'm on a mission to land a cloud based role, aiming to utilize my proficiency in cloud computing and automation to enhance operational efficiency.
 <!-- Projects -->

 <h2 align="center">What I'm up To</h2>